Kawanishi N1K: Surviving aircraft

-The 343 Kōkūtai's Shiden-Kai, discovered on November 18, 1978, in Jyoen Hisayoshi Bay.
+The 343 Kōkūtai's Shiden-Kai, discovered on 18 November 1978, in Jyoen Hisayoshi Bay.
 The aircraft is displayed at Nanreku Misho Koen, Ehime Prefecture, Japan.
 It is possible that it is the one was flown by ace-pilot Kaneyoshi Muto.

-All four surviving Shiden Kai aircraft are now displayed in American and Japanese museums, while all three surviving Kyofu aircraft are displayed/stored in American museums.
+Four of the five surviving Shiden-Kai aircraft are now displayed in American and Japanese museums, while all three surviving Kyofu aircraft are displayed/stored in American museums.
+One Shiden-Kai replica is currently on display in Japan.

 One N1K2-J (s/n 5128, tail code A343-19) is at the National Naval Aviation Museum at Naval Air Station Pensacola, Florida.

-The second N1K2-Ja (s/n 5312), a fighter-bomber variant equipped with wing mounts to carry bombs, is on display in the Air Power gallery at the National Museum of the United States Air Force, at Wright-Patterson Air Force Base near Dayton, Ohio.
+The second N1K2-Ja (s/n 5312), a fighter-bomber variant equipped with wing mounts to carry bombs, is on display in the Air Power gallery at the National Museum of the United States Air Force near Dayton, Ohio.
 This aircraft was displayed outside for many years in a children's playground in San Diego, suffering considerable corrosion, and had become seriously deteriorated.
-In 1959 it was donated to the Museum through the cooperation of the San Diego Squadron of the Air Force Association.
+In 1959, it was donated to the Museum through the cooperation of the San Diego Squadron of the Air Force Association.